continuousqa/GoBannerNabber/README.md

 Note: Only use this tool on sites you have permission to test and always know the legalities of using a port scanner in your territory.

+# Performance
+In the current implementation, reading buffers as raw bytes (instead of using the bufio library) I could scan 8000 ports in about 20 seconds (previously bufio reads were taking over a min to scan 8000 ports.)